 The qualifying use must commence within two years of the transferee becoming entitled to possession.
 This is normally settlement, but can be earlier by agreement.

-Qualifying use means a land use described in codes 210-299 and 310-399, and 400-499 of the Australian Valuation Property Classification Code (AVPCC) contained in the Valuation Best Practice Specification Guidelines.
+Qualifying use means a land use described in codes 210-299 and 310-399, and 400-499 of the Australian Valuation Property Classification Code (AVPCC) contained in the Valuation Best Practice Specifications Guidelines.
 These are uses falling in the commercial, industrial or extractive industries categories.

 The commercial codes include retail and office spaces, and restaurants, while the industrial codes include factories, warehouses and processing facilities.
 Examples of extractive industries are mines, quarries, wells and bores.